API

 Since we don't want to manually use the browser anytime we want to retrieve

-data, we now replicate the request in Python
+data, we now replicate a request in Python

 .